Probabilistic RNA Designability via Interpretable Ensemble Approximation and Dynamic Decomposition: Ensemble Approximation via Rival Search

-We illustrate the idea using the Eterna100 structure ``Simple Single Bond'' (by cutting off some trailing unpaired bases to fit the page).
+We illustrate the idea using the Eterna100 structure ``Simple Single Bond'' (we cut off trailing unpaired bases to fit the page).
 When attempting to design this target structure $\ystar$ (Fig.~\ref{fig:ex1_approxe}), the resulting sequence $\vecx$ consistently folds into a different but structurally very similar conformation $\vecy'$.